rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/your-guide-to-watching-the-watchers.md

     City Council contact information, meeting times, and meeting minutes to engage your representative on these matters.

-*   *Data*: In
-    addition to searching the city website for keywords and documents to uncover current "smart city" tech practices and policies, you can search for specific open datasets, including spending data and CCTV location data.
-If your city does not post this information proactively, you can request those records (see below), or check out third-party sites like EFF's [*Atlas of Surveillance*](https://atlasofsurveillance.org/)\* or if you're in *ChicagoLucy Parson Lab's* [Police Surveillance guide](https://www.redshiftzero.com/policesurveillance/) to see if your city's surveillance technologies have been mapped.
+*   *Data*: In addition to searching the city website for keywords and documents to uncover current "smart city" tech practices and policies, you can search for specific open datasets, including spending data and CCTV location data.
+If your city does not post this information proactively, you can request those records (see below), or check out third-party sites like EFF's [*Atlas of Surveillance*](https://atlasofsurveillance.org/)* or if you're in Chicago, Lucy Parson Lab's* [Police Surveillance guide](https://www.redshiftzero.com/policesurveillance/) to see if your city's surveillance technologies have been mapped.

 ## Watch Your City via Public Records Requests

 Public records access via local Freedom of Information and Right to Know laws are a *right* available to us all that you should use for your own knowledge and the overall civic health of your community.
-As part of my research, I conducted 60+ public records requests through [the public records service, Muckrock](https://www.muckrock.com/project/whose-streets-863/#requests).
+As part of my research, I conducted 60+ public records requests through the public reocrds service,  [Muckrock](https://www.muckrock.com/project/whose-streets-863/#requests).
 You can check out the template I used and the records I received back via their public platform, as well as [their tips](https://www.youtube.com/watch?v=23L_Wtpnxok) on filing your first records request.

 ###### Explore the records here: